What is the SURP deadline?

 What should my Summer Project proposal look like?

-The maximum length of the narrative is 600 words, not including spaces or citations.
-The narrative should provide an outline of the project’s goals and specific aims, what resources contributed to the project, research design and methods, and projected outcomes.
+The proposal narrative should provide an outline of the project’s goals and specific aims, what resources contributed to the project, research design and methods, and projected outcomes.
 The reviewers will typically not be familiar with the subject matter, so we encourage students to use lay terms.

 If I am working as a member of a research team, can we submit one group proposal?

 Each student applicant must prepare their own unique application.
-Duplicate applications (where all or parts of two students' applications are identical) will not be accepted.
-Students working as a team should each explain their role in the project, and how the project might work if all members of the team were not funded.
+Duplicate applications (where all of two students' applications are identical) will not be accepted.
+Students working as a team should each explain their role in the project, and how the project might work if not all members of the team were funded.

 If I am doing research with a faculty mentor at another institution, do I still need a Pomona faculty mentor?